vik-s/quartz/content/projects/writing/LinkedIn AutoPlug.md

-Every Sunday, I write about RF engineering in a short, free, newsletter that's easy to understand.
+Every Sunday, I write about communication technology in a short, free newsletter that's easy to understand.
 It takes less than 10 minutes to read, and keeps you learning continuously.

 Over 900 people subscribe.